MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 ![Append queries with new and updated records](/fabric/data-factory/media/slowly-changing-dimension-type-two/append-new-updated-records.png)

 Rename this new query as **StagingTableForUpdates** and it should contain 3 rows.
-This query will be used in the logic to update the dimension table.
+This query is used in the logic to update the dimension table.
 You can move the SalesRepID or rearrange the columns as you wish.
-For simplicity and demonstration purposes, this tutorial will show the output of this query using the same order of fields as in the **Dimension** table.
+For simplicity and demonstration purposes, this tutorial shows the output of this query using the same order of fields as in the **Dimension** table.

 ![The query with all records to be added or updated combined](/fabric/data-factory/media//slowly-changing-dimension-type-two/staging-table-for-updates.png)